-Header image courtesy of Kdwk Leung (via Unsplash)
+Header image courtesy of Minghong (via Wikimedia Commons) and Kdwk Leung (via Unsplash)

-In times of stress and anxiety (which, let’s face it, is 2020 in a nutshell), nothing can be more rejuvenating than gazing over vast waters and soaking in their deep blue beauty.
+In times of stress and anxiety, nothing can be more rejuvenating than gazing over vast waters and soaking in their deep blue beauty.
 Living in Hong Kong, we are surrounded by the sea on three sides, never too far from a sandy beach.
 Yet sometimes, roaring waves and gusty winds can be less than calming and you yearn for a more tranquil appreciation of azure waters.
 Luckily, Hong Kong is also dotted with numerous man-made water basins that double as peaceful reprieves from the hustle and bustle of metropolitan life.
 Whether you are after an active adventure or a laid-back stroll by the water, we’ve got something for you in our roundup of the prettiest lakes and reservoirs in Hong Kong!

 Set amid the undulating hills and lush green landscapes of eastern Hong Kong Island, the Tai Tam Reservoirs are as popular a destination for hiking as it is for snapping Insta-worthy shots and soaking up some historical architecture.
 Its famous Waterworks Heritage Trail is a comfortable yet scenic walk through history, covering 22 declared monuments that date back to over 100 years ago.
 Noteworthy mentions include the Tai Tam Tuk raw water pumping station, the four masonry bridges, and the Tai Tam Tuk reservoir valve house.
 With well-paved paths and only gentle inclines to speak of, the five-kilometre route can be completed in two hours—but expect it to take longer as you will want to make frequent stops to marvel at the arresting scenery and brick-and-stone-built colonial waterwork structures!
 Click here to read more about the Waterworks Heritage Trail.